flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/creating-a-plugin.md

 }
 ```

+!!! note
     The `api` variable is an instance of the [PluginApi](../api/plugin-api.md), the root API of the Flare Hotspot SDK.
 Throughout the documentation, when you see `api`, it refers to this variable.